-There are a lot single track roads in Scotland ending in a village, at a beach or lighthouse which offer no other option than to return the way you came.
-These roads are often overlooked by visitors as they are basically very small roads going almost nowhere.
+There are a lot of single track roads in Scotland ending in a village, at a beach or lighthouse which offer no other option than to return the way you came.
+These roads are often overlooked by visitors as they are basically very narrow roads going almost nowhere.
 And some of these roads ending in the “middle of nowhere” can go on for miles and miles until you sometimes give up and return.
 Don’t!
 Good examples are the single track roads into Glen Etive, Rannoch Station, Glen Affric and a few roads on the Ardnamurchan peninsula.

 These are typically the roads I like to follow, I want to see what’s at the end of a particular road because I know there is often something extraordinary to find.
 From all these wee single track roads I’ve followed I can safely say that the Torridon to Lower Diabaig road in Wester Ross is an exceptionally beautiful one.

 There is only just the one single track road leading to Lower Diabaig and it starts in the lovely village of Torridon.
 Now don’t be fooled by this nice village situated on the shore of Upper Loch Torridon.
 When you arrive you probably think is this it?
 But judging by the size of the village hall you start to doubt.
 It’s when you continue to drive over that single track road you’ll find out that Torridon is in fact bigger than you think and it’s a beautiful village too.
 There is a nice circular walking track along the lower parts near the beach where you are likely find Red Deer.
 This track starts at the Deer Centre.
 And then there are the beautiful mountains with its many opportunities for longer walks.
 In the centre of the village is an excellent store with cafe where I can highly recommend the coffee and carrot cake.